jwethan/sFoil/README.md

 3. julia ext in VScode
 4. this package from github (manually download or clone whichever) put it in your user folder. the same one that has .vscode

+   *if the folder downloads as sFoil-main rename to just sFoil

 then:

 5. open FoilSim in vscode then shift enter first line or run the file, it should error